10 min read

 These numbers demonstrate a steady upward trend in rental costs within the state.

-Understanding real estate market trends can be valuable for hospitality employers and property managers navigating Indiana’s housing costs.
+Keeping track of real estate market trends can help hospitality employers and property managers better navigate Indiana’s housing costs.

 For those looking to buy a home, the real estate market has experienced appreciable growth: